clef-musical-assistant/ChordGenerationLibrary/README.md

 import sampleName from 'clefchordgenerator';
 ```

-The package features a single callable function,```javascript var chordProgression = {progToRender: '', romanProgToRender: '', progForRNN: ''};```, that returns an object containing three strings.
+The package features a single callable function,```generateChordProgression(chosenKey, chosenOperator, chosenAdjective)```, that returns an object containing three strings.
 The object is structured like so:

 ```javascript
 var chordProgression = {progToRender: '', romanProgToRender: '', progForRNN: ''};